 You have to evaluate your own photography desires to pick a mode, raw vs jpg.
 Sometimes I shoot both, which takes up even more memory, but I like the idea of having the raw image data to go back to if I want to experiment and process it differently a few times.
 The simple explanations of raw and jpg are below.

 Also called camera raw or raw format.
 Shooting in "raw" mode allows the photographer to process the data later instead of having the camera process the data at the time the picture is taken.
 It contains all of the information possible from a camera's sensor.

 Saving the raw image allows us to process it any way we wish later, making choices on color, sharpness, exposure and many other variable.
 Raw files are very large compared to the standard jpg format that all digital camera can shoot in.

 The abbreviation is actual jpeg, which stands for Joint Photographics Expert Group.
+So you sometimes see this ageless question asked as "raw vs jpeg."
+It's just simpler to call it RAW vs jpg because jpg is the extension that's used when you save your photo.
 We commonly write it as jpg and they are the letters used as the file extension: yourphotonumber.jpg